Where to Eat & Drink in Val d'Isere

 Bar de L'Ouillette

-Located in the Solaise area at the bottom of the Madeleine piste, Bar de l'Ouillette is the place to be on a sunny day.
-Relax in the sunshine on the terrace whilst enjoying a croque monsieur or tucking into the barbecue.
+Located in the Solaise area at the bottom of the Madeleine piste, Bar de l'Ouillette is the best restaurant in Val d'Isere to be at on a sunny day.
+Relax in the sunshine on the terrace whilst enjoying a Croque Monsieur or tucking into the barbecue.
 Make sure you save room for one of their sumptuous cakes or tarts for dessert.

 La Peau de Vache